SheoranPranshu/Building-Custom-Rom/S-02 Setup zram.md

-# 1) Now lets setup zram for faster works
+- This is a simple guide to setup ZRAM.
-we should setup zram less than the physical memory
+  - First of all we should setup zram less than the physical memory

-# 2) Install Zram Tools
+1. Install Zram Tools.
 ```
 sudo apt update && sudo apt install zram-tools
 ```

-# 3) Configure Zram
+2. Configure Zram.
 ```
 sudo nano /etc/default/zramswap
 ```

-change the things as below/per requirement
+3. Change the things as below/per requirement.

-PERCENT=75
+  - PERCENT=75

-ALGO=zstd
+  - ALGO=zstd

-PRIORITY=100
+  - PRIORITY=100

-change the things in that file like above and remove '#' before PERCENT/ALGO/PRIORITY
+- Change the things in that file like above and remove '#' before PERCENT/ALGO/PRIORITY.

-you can lz4 aslo for ALGO instead of zstd
+- You can lz4 aslo for ALGO instead of zstd.

-Percent is how much zram you want like here 75 percent of my ram i.e, like 24 gb for 32gb physical ram
+- Percent is how much zram you want like here 75 percent of my ram i.e, like 24 gb for 32gb physical ram.

-# 4) Start Zram (if fails do further steps)
+4. Start Zram (if fails do further steps).
 ```
 sudo systemctl restart zramswap
 ```
-if done then zram is started successfully no need to go further
+If done then zram is started successfully no need to go further.

-# 5) Check Zram
+5. Check Zram.
 ```
 swapon --show
 ```

-# 6) If fails or dont show zram then do like this
+6. If fails or doesn't show zram then do further steps.

-# 7) Install kernel modules
+7. Installing kernel modules.
 ```
 sudo apt install linux-modules-extra-$(uname -r)
 ```

-# 8) Load Zram Manually
+8. Loading Zram Manually.
 ```
 lsmod | grep zram
 ```
-- Should show "zram"
+- Should show "zram".

-- Load manually if missing
+ 9. Load manually if missing.
 ```
 sudo modprobe zram
 ```

-after above steps

-# 9) now start again
+10. Now start zram again.
 ```
 sudo systemctl restart zramswap
 ```

-# 9) check zram
+11. Check zram.
 ```
 swapon --show
 ```

-if still fails then search on google I only found these solutions
+12. *If still fails then google the error, I can't help you*.